Allie Munroe: Early career

+From 2010–12, she played for the Western Hurricanes in the Nova Scotia Major Bantam Hockey League (NSMBHL).
+Due to a lack of girls' hockey teams, she grew up playing on the boys teams until midget division, when she turned her attention to female hockey and joined the New Hampton School.

+Munroe captained Team Nova Scotia in the 2015 Canada Winter Games in British Columbia.
+The team featured future Sceptres teammate Carly Jackson ("CJ") and coach Troy Ryan.

+She received a four-year, full athletic scholarship.

 College

-Munroe played college ice hockey at Syracuse.
+Munroe played college ice hockey at Syracuse University.
 During the 2015–16 season in her freshman year, she recorded four goals and six assists in 36 games.
+In the CHA Championship game she recorded a goal and an assist in the third period against Mercyhurst Lakers.
+She was selected to the All-CHA Tournament team.

-During the 2016–17 season in her sophomore year, she recorded seven goals and 14 assists in 34 games.
-Following the season she was named the CHA Best Defenseman and named to the All-CHA First Team.
-During the 2017–18 season in her junior year, she recorded four goals and nine assists in 29 games.
+During her 2016–17 season sophomore year, she recorded seven goals and 14 assists in 34 games.
+She finished third in points for defensemen in the CHA that season.
+Following the season, she was named the CHA Best Defenseman and named to the All-CHA First Team, and to the All-Tournament Team for the second consecutive year.

+In her junior year, she was named an alternate captain alongside Lindsay Eastwood for the 2017–18 season.
+She recorded four goals and nine assists in 29 games.
 Following the season she was named to the All-CHA Second Team.

 During the 2018–19 season in her senior year, she recorded five goals and 22 assists in 38 games.
 She led the team in points (27), assists (22) and blocks (73).
-She helped Syracuse win the 2019 CHA tournament and advance to the NCAA tournament for the first time in program history.
-Following the season she was named the CHA Best Defenseman and named to the All-CHA First Team.
+She helped co-captain Syracuse to win the 2019 CHA tournament and advance to the NCAA tournament for the first time in program history.
+Following the season she was named the CHA Best Defenseman and named to the All-CHA First Team, and was named the Syracuse Ice Hockey MVP.
 She finished her career as Syracuse's all-time leading goal scorer by a defenseman.